ibm-cloud-docs/pattern-network-vrf-only/compute-design.md

 ## Workload Hosts (Classic and {{site.data.keyword.powerSys_notm}})
 {: #workload-hosts}

-Selecting the appropriate workload host in this architecture includes but is not limited to the following considerations regarding:
+Selecting the appropriate workload host in this architecture includes but is not limited to the following considerations:

 -   Performance (CPU, Memory, storage options and network speed)
 -   Virtualization & Tenancy (container, virtual or bare metal, multitenant or dedicated)
 -   Security, availability, and cost considerations
--   Application-specific requirements regarding certification or optimization
+-   Application-specific certification or optimization requirements

-Based on workload and specific requirements, select from a range of Virtual Servers, Bare Metal servers, containers and VMware based solutions.
+Based on workload and specific requirements, select from a range of Virtual Servers, Bare Metal servers, containers, and VMware-based solutions.

 Explore [{{site.data.keyword.baremetal_short}}](/docs/bare-metal?topic=bare-metal-about-bm) for Classic.